Skip to content

 Sending Messages

-Once paired, remote groups appear as explicit remote recipients in the Web composer and in MCP group resolution.
-Prefer sending to the remote foreman:
+Once paired, remote groups appear in the Web composer and in MCP group resolution.
+When dst_group_id is supplied and to is omitted, CCCC targets the remote group's unique available foreman.
+An explicit to always overrides that default; delivery fails closed when the target has no unique available foreman:

 to: @foreman